sonalsannigrahi/Archers-Final/README.md

 <a name="project"></a>
 ## 1. Description

 In this project, we aimed to create our version of the Archers 2D game for desktop.
 Here, there is one player who shoots at several opponents.
-In the original game, there are several different opponents.
 In our version, we have chosen to implement 3 types: a running opponent that stabs the player, a standard opponent that shoots back, and a spear throwing opponent.
 In our version, it's in endless mode and is set to player v computer where the player controls the character using the mouse.

 <a name="team"></a>